-- Continue to implement, refine, and expand the continuum of supports based on current student profiles to address social, emotional, physical, and academic growth for students. - Continue to Improve visibility and implementation of structures and strategies within the Continuum of Supports. - Building meaningful relationships between stakeholders to improve collaboration and school culture in support of student success. - Continue to develop a shared understanding and application of principles of an inclusive education.
+- Continue to implement, refine, and expand the continuum of supports to address social, emotional, physical, and academic growth for students. - Continue to Improve visibility and implementation of structures and strategies within the Continuum of Supports. - Building meaningful relationships and communication between stakeholders in support of student success. - Continue to develop a shared understanding and application of principles of an inclusive education. - Continue to collaborate and work together as a student support team and full staff to support student success. - Continue to advance academic, social/emotional, and behavioural support for all students. - Continue to develop and communicate shared understanding of targeted and individualised supports, student support teams and community resources.

-• Safe & Caring (AEAM): Increase/maintain the percentage of teachers, parents and students who agree that students are safe at school, are learning the importance of caring for others, are learning respect for others, and are treated fairly in school.

-- Program Access (AEAM): Increase/maintain the percentage of teacher, parent and student satisfaction with the accessibility, effectiveness and efficiency of programs and services for students in their community. - Students at Risk (AEAM): Increase/maintain the percentage of teachers, parents and students agree that programs for children at risk are easy to access and timely. - SOS-Q (Student Orientation to School Questionnaire): Increase/maintain in percentage of students who are at or above the National Norm in the areas of Safe and Caring, External Resilience, Internal Resilience, Self-Confidence, Peer Relationships, Utility of School and Extracurricular Activities.
+- Safe & Caring (AEAM): Increase/maintain the percentage of teachers, parents and students who agree that students are safe at school, are learning the importance of caring for others, are learning respect for others, and are treated fairly in school. - Program Access (AEAM): Increase/maintain the percentage of teacher, parent and student satisfaction with the accessibility, effectiveness and efficiency of programs and services for students in their community. - Students at Risk (AEAM): Increase/maintain the percentage of teachers, parents and students agree that programs for children at risk are easy to access and timely. - SOS-Q (Student Orientation to School Questionnaire): Increase/maintain in percentage of students who are at or above the National Norm in the areas of Safe and Caring, External Resilience, Internal Resilience, Self-Confidence, Peer Relationships, Utility of School and Extracurricular Activities.